This post may contain affiliate links.

 Compound word building

-“Doughnut” might be one of the most delicious compound words.
+“Doughnut” might be one of the most delicious compound words in the English language.
 In this activity, the kids combined two doughnut halves to build compound words.
 I printed out 10 doughnuts and then wrote both parts of a compound word on each one.
 To make the activity self checking, I wrote numbers lightly on the back of each doughnut.
 For example on the butterfly doughnut, I wrote 1 on the back of both the “butter” and “fly” halves.
 Then, I laminated the doughnuts for extra durability.
 A child knows they have built the words correctly if the numbers on both halves match when they flip the cards over.

-You can print Doughnut compound words at home.
+You can print these Doughnut compound words at home.
 I left the doughnuts blank so you can customize the doughnuts with your any compound words you choose.

 The title of the book says “The Hole Story” as a cute play on words.
 The correct word, of course, would be “Whole”.
 I couldn’t let this example of homophones go by without an accompanying activity.